 - A's bin nowhere, where's you bin?
 (I haven't been anywhere, where have you been?)

 Do you use these pronouns?
 Are they still common in Warringtonian speech?
-Or are they archaic and old fashioned?
+Or are they archaic and old fashioned?- Where's the bin? (lit. - Where is the bin?)
+(Dialect - Where has thee been?)

 "Hows tha diddlin?"